West Kennet Long Barrow

 - 25 metres wide (82 feet), tapering to a point

 There is a layby for parking on the south side of the A4, almost opposite Silbury Hill.
-From the layby a signed trail leads up the edge of a farm field.
+From the layby, a signposted trail leads up the edge of a farm field.
 The going is fairly easy, but it does get steeper near the crest of the hill.
-It should take no more than 10 minutes to reach the barrow.
+It should take no more than 10 minutes to reach the barrow, even if you do huff and puff a bit on the way.
 There is an information plaque at the site, but no other facilities.

 About West Kennet Long Barrow